TTanisha/FamilyHub/docs/sprint-2/Testing_Plan.md

     4. Register without passsword results in error.
     5. Register with an invalid password results in error.
     6. Register with an invalid first name results in error.
+    7. Register valid user with all required and non-required fields, results in success.

 - Logging in
     1. Find valid user by email and password.
     2. Valid email, invalid password